KonuTech/gfk_ml_ops_data_analyst/README.md

 ![image info](./docs/images/evidently_ai/000000_target_drift_target_prod_gr_id.jpg)

-> My guess is that some retailers extended marketing actions after the 27th of November 2020 due to their stocks not being sold completely.
+> My guess is that some retailers extended their marketing actions even after the 27th of November 2020 due to their stocks not being sold completely.
 >
-> Having broad (high level) assumptions about the data set let's move now to assess if there is any Target
+> Having broad (high level) assumptions about the data set let's move now to assess if there is really any Target
-> Drift - statistically speaking.
-Jensen-Shannon distance is used as a tool for judging if the distributions between so
+> Drift or Prediction Drift.
+Statistically speaking.
+Jensen-Shannon distance and Z-test are used as a tools for judging if the distributions between so
-> called Reference (13 weeks of data) and Current (12 weeks of data) samples are meaningfully different.
+> called Reference data (13 weeks) and Current data (12 weeks) are meaningfully different.
+>
-> The below chart exhibits no indication for Target Drift when the data set got sliced into two parts with use of a cutoff
+> Below charts are exhibiting no indications for Target Drift nor Prediction Drift when the data set got sliced into two parts with use of hard cutoff
-> on
-> 28th of November 2020.
+> on 28th of November 2020.
 At first, that is indeed a bit surprising regarding the drop in events.
 The reason for the lack
-> of
-> alert related to the Target Drift might be related to ratios between Zeros and Ones of both periods.
+> of alert related to the Target Drift or Data Drift might be related to ratios between Zeros and Ones of both periods.
 > Although it is true that from Counts perspective we have experienced a huge drop in events, the ratios from Current
 > period were still similar to the ratios of Zeros and Ones from the Reference period.
 > We got here quite a nice ' real-world' example of not jumping to conclusions based on a single source of information.